sayuan/CodeforcesRunner/README.md

 This tool is only verifiid on Linux now, but I think it cound be run on other platforms, although maybe need a little modify.

-Please fell free to fork and any suggesions are welcome.
+Please feel free to fork and any suggesions are welcome.

 [Codeforces Problem 198A problem]: http://codeforces.com/problemset/problem/198/A